| Is

 urine.
 This happens as a result of a series of abnormalities

 in the way the animal metabolizes sugars in the diet.
+Insulin and GlucoseInsulin is an important hormone in the body that's produced

 in the pancreas.
 Without enough insulin or when it isn't